-New scientific research has proven the positive effects of meditation on stress [READ: Best Meditations For Stress].
+New scientific research has proven the positive effects of meditation on the endocrine system.
+Results prove how beneficial meditation is for stress [READ: Best Meditations For Stress].

 Stress is the single most common health problem in the world, and is one of the primary causes of diseases, including six of the biggest killers: cancer, coronary heart disease, accidental injuries, respiratory disorders, cirrhosis of the liver and suicide .